Keeping your hedge in shape is not much daunting task. There are a few things that you need to get right and a few mistakes that you have to avoid.

 Firstly, you need to get an excellent automatic trimmer.
 There are automatic trimmers that do less damage to the plants compared to others and provide close to cleaner cuts like hand trimmers – these are recommended.

 It is a very crucial step, to choose the best trimmer because it’ll be responsible for the efficiency of cutting and the health of your hedge.
 Here are a few pieces that I wrote to help you with that.

-After you’ve picked your winner, trim the most of your hedges with that.
-Leave the sensitive places and bring hand trimmer in action to take care of those areas.
+After you’ve picked your winner, trim most of your hedges with that.
+Leave the sensitive places and bring a hand trimmer in action to take care of those areas.
 Also, do a finishing where it’s needed with the hand trimmer for the best outcome.

 06. Preparing to Prune

-Before you start trimming, you should clear your workspace and also put on all the safety gear like goggles, gloves, etc. to avoid any hazard.
+Before you start trimming, you should clear your workspace and also put on all the safety gear like goggles, gloves, etc. to avoid any hazards.
 You may also drop a tarp below your hedge, which will catch the clippings and make cleanup a lot easier for you.

 You can use guidelines like strings as a reference, which will help you to cut in better shape.
 Along the bottom of the hedge, run a string line tied tautly between stakes, which will tell you how much of the side to remove.
 Do the same for the top as well.

 If your hedge dying back or is bare or has become overgrown, it can be hard to fix.
 Evergreen plants are not likely to fill back in, so it’s wise to replace the individual plant.

 Deciduous hedges are likely to come back over time if you carefully prune them when dormant.
 Either way, it’s wiser to avoid problems rather than fixing them.
 Thus I recommend keeping up the job throughout the season, so no such problem occurs.